 You are welcome to request a Climate Council staff member or Councillor to attend your event or challenge.
+We will do our best to accommodate this request.
 Unfortunately, due to constraints on time, we are not always able to provide a representative.
-To request a representative, please send an email to info@climatecouncil.org.au with your request.